 The field exercises were based on a simulated disaster rescue domain.
-The first two exercises were held in the city of Rome, NY, and the second three were in Stanton Wood Park in Herndon, VA.
-Images of the field exercise in Rome, NY are shown in Figure 1 and a map of the sites and road network of Stanton Wood Park are shown in Figure 2.
-They were organized and evaluated by independent parties contracted by the DARPA Coordinators program.
+The challenge was to show that a human-team supported by intelligent agents could outperform a human team operating by themselves.
+The first two exercises were held in the city of Rome, New York, USA, and the second three were in Stanton Wood Park in Herndon, Virginia, USA.
+Images of the field exercise in Rome are shown in Figure 1 and a map of the sites and road network of Stanton Wood Park are shown in Figure 2.
+They were organized and evaluated by independent parties contracted by the DARPA (Defense Advanced Research Projects Agency) Coordinators program.
 The rules of the field exercise were created collaboratively by the teams building coordinator agents, the independent evaluation team, and subject matter experts.
 The specific instances or scenarios that comprised the test problems were chosen by the independent evaluation team.